jamesnulliu/jamesnulliu.github.io/content/blogs/vscode-debug-cxx/index.md

     hidden: true
 ---

-To build the executable, first write all your build commands in a bash script.
+> Here is my template repository of building a CMake-CXX project (with CUDA): [VSC-CMake-CXX-Project-Template](https://github.com/jamesnulliu/VSC-CMake-CXX-Project-Template) !

+Suppose that you are managing your project with CMake.
+To build an executable, first write all your build commands in a bash script.
 For example, create a new file "./scripts/build.sh":

 ```bash
 build_type=$1